studae-project/PicPay-Kotlin-SDK/README.md

 # PikPay

-This is a SDK for [PicPay](https://ecommerce.picpay.com/doc/) written in Kotlin.
+This is a unofficial SDK for [PicPay](https://ecommerce.picpay.com/doc/) written in Kotlin.
 It's quite simple to use and fast.

 ## ❓ How to install?